omeka/omeka-s-enduser/modules/modules.md

 ## Managing Modules

-To see what modules are installed on your Omeka S site, click on the Modules link on the left-hand navigation of your administrative dashboard.
+To see what modules are installed on your Omeka S site, click on the Modules link on the left-hand navigation of your [admin dashboard](../admin-dashboard.md)

 Note that only Global Administrators can install and manage modules.
 Site Administrators can browse installed modules.
 Other users do not have access to this tab.